Dog Who Was Too Hurt To Be Pet Can't Stop Cuddling His New Dad

 For ZIB, it meant all of the above.

-The 1-year-old border collie’s early life was filled with neglect.
+The now 4-year-old border collie’s early life was filled with neglect.
 Languishing in a shelter in Claremore, Oklahoma, the young dog, then known as Kong, was suffering from a painful skin disease and a sunburn so bad that he couldn't be touched.
-His soft white fur was patchy in places, with shocks of bright pink skin showing through.

-Taken in by Border Collie Rescue & Rehab in Prosper, Texas, and brought back to health, Kong took on a new moniker, becoming known as #387 on the rescue’s website.
+Taken in by Border Collie Rescue & Rehab in Prosper, Texas, and brought back to health, Kong became known as #387 on the rescue’s website.

 But Curtis Hartsell didn’t need a name to fall for the little white dog with the big smile and curious eyes.